If you love a delicious fuss-free meal, this Chicken, Potato, Vegetable Tray Bake is perfect!!

 - Add the potatoes, red pepper, onion, zucchini and butternut squash to a large baking tray in one even layer.

-- Top with the chicken and then pour over the top with the chicken stock.
+- Top with the chicken pieces and then pour over the top the chicken stock.

 - Spray with the spray oil.